Walbottle-Village/Walbottle-Village-Tenants-and-Residents-Association-/_pages/festivals.md

 					</div>
 					<h2 class="sub">Jubilee Festival 2022</h2>
 					<h3>Thursday, 2 June: Beacon Lighting Ceremony</h3>
 					<p>Although the weather was a little damp a wonderful community day was had by all celebrating the Platinum Jubilee ceremony.
-The busy event included our Town Crier, the bagpipes, plenty of stalls selling home produce and culminated in the beacon lighting ceremony.
-Click on an image to enlarge.</p>
+The busy event included our Town Crier, the bagpipes, plenty of stalls selling home produce and culminated in the beacon lighting ceremony.</p>
 					<!-- feature slider -->
         			<div class="demo hasActive">
                     	<ul id="imageGallery2" class="gallery list-unstyled">